-- An extension's "owned" line is eligible for coverage only if Line Ringing is set to Immediate Ring or Delayed Ring and Line Access Restriction (#302) is set to No Restriction or In Only. - Use Call Coverage to redirect an extension's calls on owned lines to the covering extension. - Use Call Coverage Rings (#116) to specify the number of times a call rings at the owner's extension before it is sent to the covering extension. - Use VMS Cover or Automatic VMS Cover (#310) to redirect the extension's calls on owned lines to the voice messaging system. - Use VMS Cover Rings (#117) to specify the number of times a call rings at the owner's extension before it is sent to the voice messaging system. - Users with Call Coverage or VMS Cover turned on can Send All Calls immediately to their covering extension or their voice mailbox by activating Do Not Disturb.
+- An extension's "owned" line is eligible for coverage only if Line Ringing is set to Immediate Ring or Delayed Ring and Line Access Restriction (#302) is set to No Restriction or In Only. - Use Call Coverage to redirect an extension's calls on owned lines to the covering extension. - Use Call Coverage Rings (#116) or (#320) to specify the number of times a call rings at the owner's extension before it is sent to the covering extension. - Use VMS Cover or Automatic VMS Cover (#310) to redirect the extension's calls on owned lines to the voice messaging system. - Use VMS Cover Rings (#117) or (#321) to specify the number of times a call rings at the owner's extension before it is sent to the voice messaging system. - Users with Call Coverage or VMS Cover turned on can Send All Calls immediately to their covering extension or their voice mailbox by activating Do Not Disturb. - To use Call Screening (F25), the station must be the Line Coverage Extension for that line.

 - Only one owner can be assigned to a specific line.
-However, multiple lines can be owned by the same extension. - This feature provides an alternative method of routing outside calls to the voice messaging system for Call Answer Service. - This feature has no effect on the CO Line Ownership procedure in PARTNER MAIL or PARTNER MAIL VS.
+However, multiple lines can be owned by the same extension. - This feature provides an alternative method of routing outside calls to the voice messaging system for Call Answer Service. - This feature has no effect on the CO Line Ownership procedure in PARTNER MAIL, PARTNER MAIL VS or PARTNER Voice Messaging PC Card.

-System line number System extension number No lines owned by an extension v
+System line number System extension number No lines owned by an extension ~

-(See Figure 2-3 on page 2-21 for the location of special programming buttons such as System Program and Enter on system phones.)
+(See Figure 2-3 on page 2-22 for the location of special programming buttons such as System Program and Enter on system phones.)